 Menefe bal, püki bal (“a language for humanity”) is the motto of this constructed language.
 It was developed in 1879 by a German priest, Johann Martin Schleyer, combining traits of western European languages, but it didn’t succeed due to the greater acceptance of Esperanto.

 It is the most modern of languages invented for the purpose of creating a universal language.
 It was constructed by a group of linguists in 1951, but has not managed to unseat Esperanto.
 It took most of its features from Romance languages, as well as from English, German and Russian.

 The imagination of some people knows no limits.
 There are those who have the ability to create fantasy worlds in which others can submerge and experience them as if they were real.
 Some authors, in their effort to set the scene for their work as much as possible, have developed invented languages that everyone, or nearly everyone, has probably heard of at some point:

-- The Elvish languages in The Lord of the Rings have their own grammar and rules.
+In The Lord of the Rings, they have their own grammar and rules.
 Because Tolkien, in addition to one of the best writers of the twentieth century, was a very patient linguist.

 Uniting people and creating fictional worlds: the raison d’être of invented languages